 - 3.3.
 Category III: The command contains erroneous information.
 The robot should be able to realize such an error while trying to carry out the task, get back to the operator, and clearly state why it wasn't able to accomplish the task.
 There are extra points if the robot is able to solve the problem by an alternative, reasonable solution (see score sheet). - 4.
 Task assignment: The robot is given the command by the operator and may directly start to work on the task assignment. - 5.
-Returning to the operator: After accomplishing the assigned task, the robot has to move back to the operator to retrieve the next command (i.e., go back to 1. without the need of re-entering the arena).
-The robot can work on at most three commands.
-After the third command, it has to leave the arena.
+Task execution: The robot must stop the execution of a task and return to its designated position within 5 minutes.
+Otherwise the robot must be moved to its designated position immediately.
+If a restart is still available to the team, it can be restarted at the designated position. - 6.
+Returning: After accomplishing the assigned task, the robot has to move back to its designated position to wait and retrieve the next command (i.e., go back to 1. without the need of re-entering the arena).
+The robot can work on at most three commands. - 7.
+Timing: The total time allotted to the robot for command retrieval and task execution is 10 minutes.
+If the robot is not at its designated position after the time has expired, it must be moved at its designated position immediately.